agustbrokkur/react-template/README.md

 ## What is this?

-This is a bare bones React Web App without some of the annoying parts.
+This is a bare bones React Web App without some of the annoying parts. \
-All you need to set this App up is to run the given react-setup.sh file with the App name
+All you need to set this App up is to run the given react-setup.sh file with the App name and rename the root project folder.

 Example: \
 $ ./react-setup "My App Name"